 Logical planning dependencies: These dependencies are logically driven and can’t be avoided.
 They’re intrinsic to the nature of the project and of the tasks involved.
 For example, you can't plant a garden before you ready the garden bed.

 Resource-based planning dependencies: These are dependencies that are driven by constraints.
-In other words, where a task could be accomplished faster or sooner if you had more resources, but you don't.
+In other words, where a task could be accomplished faster or sooner if you had more resources.
 For example, if there are only a limited number of skilled professionals available to work on a project, it becomes necessary to space out work sequentially.